 - A minimum duration during which the degree candidate must be enrolled full-time at the degree-granting institution

-After reaching candidacy, students must register for Dissertation for a minimum of two semesters in order to fulfill their formal residency requirement.
+After reaching candidacy, students must register for Dissertation for a minimum of two consecutive semesters in order to fulfill their formal residency requirement.
 Continuation status enrollment is for students who are postcandidacy, have completed all coursework and their residency requirement, and are actively engaged in completing a dissertation.

 Responsible Conduct of Research